62,000 British, 73,000 American and 21,400 Canadian

 Nowadays, numerous monuments and museums bear testimony to the momentous events which began on D-Day.
 Amongst the most poignant cemeteries are the British cemeteries at Bayeux and Ranville, the vast American cemetery at Colleville-sur-Mer, and the German cemetery at La Cambe.

-The Mémorial de Caen is a major, state-of-the-art museum, opened on 6h June 1988 (44th anniversary of D-Day) by President François Mitterand.
+The Mémorial de Caen is a major, state-of-the-art museum, opened on 6th June 1988 (the 44th anniversary of D-Day) by President François Mitterand.
 The primary focus of the museum is the 2nd World War, but a series of magnificent peace gardens have been added, along with a special gallery devoted to the winners of the Nobel Peace Prize.
-The Mémorial is now one of the most visited sites in Normandy with over 630,000 visitors annually.
+The Mémorial is now one of the most visited sites in Normandy, with over 630,000 visitors annually.

-To this day, Café Gondrée is a welcoming, old fashioned café, located adjacent to Pegasus Bridge.
+To this day, Café Gondrée is a welcoming, old-fashioned café, located adjacent to Pegasus Bridge.
 It has become renowned as one of the first houses to be liberated in the June 1944 campaign.
-British troops received a very warm welcome and legend has it that a good number of bottles of fine champagne, buried for safekeeping, were dug up and shared amongst the troops.
-The café’s current owner, Arlette Gondrée, was 4 years old at the time of the invasion but is still delighted to share reminiscences with any visitor.
+British troops received a very warm welcome, and legend has it that a good number of bottles of fine champagne, buried for safekeeping, were dug up and shared amongst the troops.
+The café’s current owner, Arlette Gondrée, was four years old at the time of the invasion but is still delighted to share reminiscences with any visitor.
 A particularly warm welcome is reserved for the many veterans of the invasion who have visited over the years.

-Just 3 days after D-Day, British and American forces had assembled a vast temporary harbour at Arromanches, north-east of Bayeux.
-Named Mulberry Harbour, it was needed to unload much of the heaviest Allied cargo, and has become one of the most enduring symbols of the invasion.
+Just three days after D-Day, British and American forces had assembled a vast temporary harbour at Arromanches northeast of Bayeux.
+Named Mulberry Harbour, it was needed to unload much of the heaviest Allied cargo and has become one of the most enduring symbols of the invasion.